uhh-lt/taxi/README.md

-# TAXI
-TAXI: a Taxonomy Induction Method based on Lexico-Syntactic Patterns, Substrings and Focused Crawling
+# TAXI: a Taxonomy Induction Method based on Lexico-Syntactic Patterns, Substrings and Focused Crawling

 This page contains implementation of a method for taxonomy induction that reached the first place in the SemEval 2016 challenge on taxonomy extraction evaluation.
 The method builds a taxonomy from a domain vocabulary.
 It extracts hypernyms from substrings and large domain-specific corpora bootstrapped from the input vocabulary.
 Multiple evaluations based on the SemEval taxonomy extraction datasets of four languages and three domains show state-of-the-art performance of our approach.
 This page contains implementations of the method including all resources needed to reproduce experiment described in the [following paper](https://www.aclweb.org/anthology/S16-1206) presented in San Diego, USA at SemEval co-located with the NAACL'2016: